-check details of the source of goods;
+check details of the origin of goods;

+obtain an export licence from the exporter where the goods are confirmed as dual use;

-check public source information for prices of goods such as commodities – where the contract price is significantly different from the market [say 25%] then consider further investigation;
+check public source information for prices of goods such as commodities – where the contract price is significantly different from the market benchmark then consider further investigation;

-attend and record relationship meetings with the instructing party, visit them by arrangement;
+make additional enquiries which may include attending and recording relationship meetings with the instructing party ;

 for export letters of credit, refer details to other Group resources on the ground in the country of origin, to seek corroboration.

-checks into the verification of shipments after the UCP operation is over, drawn at random from a sample of transactions, across a cross section of the bank’s trade finance clients.
+checks into the verification of shipments after the transactions , drawn at random from a sample of transactions, across a cross section of the bank’s trade finance clients.
 This may help to identify spurious transactions where buyers and sellers act in collusion.

-where relevant, certificate of origin to establish the origin of commodities.

-15.57 The enhanced due diligence should be designed to understand the nature of the transaction, the related trade cycle for the goods involved, the appropriateness of the transaction structure, the legitimacy of the payment flows and what control mechanisms exist.
+15.58 The enhanced due diligence should be designed to understand the nature of the transaction, the related trade cycle for the goods involved, the appropriateness of the transaction structure, the legitimacy of the payment flows and what control mechanisms exist.

-15.58 The nature of business and the anticipated transactions as described and disclosed in the initial due diligence stage may not necessarily suggest a higher risk category but if, during the course of any transaction any high risk factors become apparent, this may warrant additional due diligence.
-For example – although these may in some cases be used legitimately - where third party middlemen or traders use back to back or transferable LCs to conclude offshore deals, or where the buyer is itself a middleman or trader.
+15.59 The nature of business and the anticipated transactions as described and disclosed in the initial due diligence stage may not necessarily suggest a higher risk category but if, during the course of any transaction any high risk factors become apparent, this may warrant additional due diligence.
+For example – although these may be used legitimately - where third party middlemen or traders use back to back or transferable LCs to conclude offshore deals, or where the buyer is itself a middleman or trader.

-Monitoring
+Risk Mitigation: Internal Controls and Monitoring

-15.59 Firms should have regard to the general guidance set out in Part I, section 5.7 on monitoring and in Chapter 6, on reporting suspicious transactions, and requesting consent where appropriate.
+15.60 Firms should have regard to the general guidance set out in Part I, section 5.7 on monitoring and in Chapter 6, on reporting suspicious transactions, and requesting consent where appropriate.
 The depth and frequency of monitoring to be undertaken will be determined by a firm's risk analysis of the business and/or the parties involved.
 Firms should, however, implement such controls and procedures appropriate to their business, but in any event must comply with any applicable legal or regulatory requirements.

+15.61 Firms should also carry out regular assessments of the adequacy and effectiveness of their systems to ensure that they manage their financial crime risks effectively, which include those for trade based money laundering.

-15.60 Firms may refer to sources of information that may be relevant to assessing the risk that particular goods may be ‘dual-use’, or otherwise subject to restrictions on their movement.
+15.62 Firms may refer to sources of information that may be relevant to assessing the risk that particular goods may be ‘dual-use’, or otherwise subject to restrictions on their movement.
 For example, there are public resources (such as the EC's TARIC database) that can indicate which restrictions might apply to exports from the EU with specific tariff codes: it will show where trade in some types of good under that category might be licensable or prohibited.
 Exporters must already provide tariff codes to the customs authorities (who use them to calculate the tax levied on the trade), so should be able to provide them to their banks, insurers and their agents.
 These can be used to identify transactions that might present higher risk or require further due diligence checks, particularly in situations where the risks are perceived to be higher).
-For example, have issuing banks, applicants or beneficiaries of letters of credit, or freight companies and shipping lines moving the goods, been highlighted by national authorities as being of concern?
+For example, have particular issuing banks, applicants or beneficiaries of letters of credit, or freight companies and shipping lines moving the goods, been highlighted by national authorities as being of concern?
 (This information will often be recorded on commercially-available due diligence tools).
 Does the trade involve jurisdictions previously implicated in proliferation activity?